KennyyyyT/KT/README.md

 ## Introduction

 The following datasets contain recipes, ratings, reviews, etc. from food.com starting from 2008.
+These datasets provide hundreds of thousands of information about all of the recipes on this website.
 Ultimately, we are trying to find **if the distributions of the number of steps for recipes before 2014 and after 2014 are the same.** Have recipes required a significantly different amount steps to complete them during these two time periods?

 This dataset contains **234429 rows**.